HRIS vs. HCM vs. HRMS: Which HR solution is right for you?

 What is a human resources management system (HRMS)?

 Most sophisticated HRMS platforms allow people teams to manage all the different hiring phases in one place.
-That means job posting, candidate sourcing, applicant tracking, interview scheduling, onboarding, offer management, as well as analytics and reporting.
+That means job posting, candidate sourcing, applicant tracking, interview scheduling, onboarding, offer management, employee onboarding, and talent management modules, as well as analytics and reporting.

 Main features of an HRMS